Promotic

 CumulCount - Cumulation counter

-MeterIdent - Customer number, which runs from 00000000 to 99999999.
+MeterIdent - Customer number in the range from 00000000 to 99999999.
 It can be preset at fabrication time with a unique number, but could be changeable afterwards.

 MeterVersion - Generation or version of meter and depends on the manufacturer.